kryton-me/kryton-me.github.io/2022-04-SDRonMac.md

 * DAB radio broadcasts
 * PMR446 radio

-It has two 1m ish telescopic vertically antennas and a durectional loop antenna. it has a built in amplifier with adjustable gain.
+It has two 1m ish telescopic vertically antennas and a durectional loop antenna.
+It has a built in amplifier with adjustable gain.
 I’ve since built some custom antennas which are better but it was a good starting place.

 # Terestrial Broadcast radio
 For frequenciy allocations see the [ITU Frequency Bands allocated to Terrestrial Broadcasting Services page](https://www.itu.int/en/ITU-R/terrestrial/broadcast/Pages/Bands.aspx)